Seattle Consumer Justice, P.S. logo

 Seattle Consumer Justice distinguishes itself through several stated commitments: selective case intake (only taking cases where they can add value), personalized attention to each client's unique circumstances, and involvement in appellate work and local case law development.
 The firm emphasizes that attorneys work collaboratively with other legal professionals to improve the system for their clients, and they claim to pursue compensation arrangements tied to successful outcomes.
 The team is led by founding attorney Christina Henry and maintains a smaller team structure consistent with boutique firm positioning.

 As a law firm, this is a legitimate professional service provider rather than a financial product company.
 Consumers should expect to pay attorney fees for representation.
 The website provides limited specific information about pricing structures, success rates, or detailed service scope.
-While the firm emphasizes results and expertise, prospective clients would need direct consultation to understand fee arrangements and realistic outcomes for their specific situations.
+While the firm emphasizes results and experience context, prospective clients would need direct consultation to understand fee arrangements and realistic outcomes for their specific situations.

 Services & Features